Developing a Minimum Viable Product? Here’s a 3-Point MVP Checklist You Need

 - It creates room for updates and new features end users ask for to enable product evolution.

-How to build an MVP – A 3-point MVP checklist
+How to build an MVP: the 3-point MVP checklist

-When pursuing an MVP, businesses sometimes decide to skip market research – and that’s a serious mistake that might lead them to overestimate the product’s potential.
+When pursuing an MVP, businesses sometimes decide to skip market research on the MVP checklist – and that’s a serious mistake that might lead them to overestimate the product’s potential.
 By passing market research up, they never examine the competitor landscape or explore alternative product solutions.

 Validate the product idea before developing the MVP.
 That way, you won’t waste valuable resources on building a product the market doesn’t really need.